We may earn money or products from the companies mentioned in this post. Read our disclosure policy.

 Þingvellir National Park

-This natural wonder is a UNESCO World Heritage site.
 Almannagjá is a canyon formed between two tectonic plates.
 This was formed during the continental drift and is truly something to behold.
+The fact that you can see something like this up close is pretty amazing.
+The natural wonder is also a UNESCO World Heritage site.

-Besides being a natural wonder, it is also a very important part of Icelandic history as it home to the oldest existing parliament in the world (930 AD).
+Besides being a natural wonder, this area is also a very important part of Icelandic history as it home to the oldest existing parliament in the world, dating back to 930 AD.
+The Parliament held its sessions at Þingvellir until 1800, when it was discontinued for 45 years.
+When it was restored in 1844, it moved to where it is now in Reykjavík.

-Besides the actual Geyser viewing areas, there is a small gift shop and a (pricey) cafe.
+Besides the actual Geyser viewing areas, there is a small gift shop and a (pricey) cafe with free restrooms.

 You will find that Iceland has many waterfalls, but nothing is quite as colossal as Gullfoss.
 Gullfoss literally means ‘Golden’ and it is easy to see why it got it’s name.
 It is definitely Iceland’s most beautiful waterfall.